franktakes/teexgraph/README.md

 ## Usage and Installation

 * Install using `make` and then run the executable `teexgraph`.
 * The library supports networks with up to INT_MAX (2 billion) nodes and as many edges as the memory of your machine can hold.
+If you want to have more than 10 million nodes or just want to optimize memory usage, pass some integer equal to or greater than the expected node count to the constructor.
 * Friendly input files are expected; although comments (lines that do not start with a character in [0-9]) at the beginning of an edge file are allowed.
     After the first line with a pair of integers denoting an edge, only integer pairs are expected.
 * Consult the [main.cpp](src/main.cpp) file for examples of how to use the code.